cameronfenton/record-collection/README.md

-# record-collection
+# record-collection backend
-An application for keeping track of my record collection.
+An application for keeping track of my record and media collection.